fobilow/hawkinthesky/README.md

 Hawk In The Sky
 =======
-Hawk In The Sky is a simple dashboard system that connects to you google analytics account and displays all your website in a nice dashboard for display on large screens.
+Hawk In The Sky is a simple dashboard system that connects to your google analytics account and displays all your websites in a nice dashboard for display on large screens.
+It features metrics like:

+- Sessions
+- Page Views
+- Bounce Rate
+- Average Page Load Time

 ### Installation
 - Clone down the repo